The Rules of Order of the City Council

 SECTION 4.
 Voting.

-- Roll Call.
-On the final passage of each ordinance and resolution, the appointment of every municipal officer, and on the appropriation of monies (except for the payment of judgments, claims, and amounts fixed by statute), the vote shall be taken by yeas and nays and entered in full upon the journal.
-At the request of any Council Member, the vote on any question shall be taken by yeas and nays.
+A. Roll Call.
+On the final passage of each ordinance and resolution (except honorary resolutions), the appointment of every municipal officer, and on the appropriation of monies (except for the payment of judgments, claims, and amounts fixed by statute), the vote shall be taken by roll call and entered in full upon the journal.
+At the discretion of the presiding officer, or on request of any Council Member, the vote on any question shall be taken by roll call.

 SECTION 5.
 Reconsideration.
 After the pronouncement of any decision upon any question, and before the adjournment of that meeting, any Council Member who voted with the prevailing side may move for reconsideration thereof, which shall require a majority vote for passage.
 Once a motion to reconsider any matter has passed or has been rejected, no further motion to reconsider the same subject matter shall be in order except by the unanimous consent of all Council Members present.

 SECTION 6.
 Rescission of Previous Action.
-Any previous action of the City Council which may properly be rescinded may be considered provided proper notice is given at a previous meeting or session other than the meeting or session at which such action was taken, and shall require a majority vote for passage; or, such action may be rescinded without prior notice upon a two-thirds vote of all Members.
+Any previous action of the City Council which may properly be rescinded may be considered provided proper notice is given at a previous meeting other than the meeting at which such action was taken, and shall require a majority vote for passage; or, such action may be rescinded without prior notice upon a two-thirds vote of all Members.

 SECTION 7.
 Presentation of Official Acts to the Mayor.
 All official acts of the City Council, except those pertaining to its own organization, rules, and procedures, are subject to the consideration and approval of the Mayor.
-Within five days of such presentation (Sundays excepted), the Mayor must either: 1) approve and sign the action(s); or 2) veto the action(s) and return the same, together with the Mayor’s objections thereto, to the City Clerk.
-If any ordinance, resolution, or other act of the City Council is not returned by the Mayor within the allotted five-day period, it shall be deemed to have been approved without the Mayor’s signature and shall the same force and effect as if formally approved by the Mayor.
+Within five days of such presentation (Sundays excepted), the Mayor must either: 1) approve and sign the action(s); or 2) veto the action(s) and return the same together with the Mayor’s objections thereto to the City Clerk.
+If the Mayor returns any ordinance, resolution, or other act of the City Council within the allotted five-day period without having signed the same, it shall be deemed to have been approved without the Mayor’s signature.

 SECTION 8.
 Consideration of Mayoral Veto.
 Any action vetoed by the Mayor shall be reconsidered at the next regular meeting of the City Council.
 The reconsidered action shall be placed before the City Council in the same form, without amendment or substitute, and the question put to the City Council shall be: “Shall the decision of the City Council stand, notwithstanding the veto of the Mayor?”
 If two-thirds of all Members vote in the affirmative on the question, then the veto of the Mayor shall be overturned.
 In the absence of a two-thirds vote of all Members, the veto of the Mayor shall be sustained.